 Before suggesting circumcision, doctors will want to try some alternatives first.
 Some mild cases of phimosis, a tight foreskin, can be treated with a steroid cream.
 Softening the foreskin, this allows it to retract over time.
 When it comes to balanitis, there are antibiotic and antifungal creams that can be successful in treating the infection, and if it does reoccur, then circumcision might be necessary.
 Balanitis Xerotica Obliterans can be cured with early circumcision.

 Paraphimosis is rare in boys under five, and stops the foreskin going back into its natural position.
 In these cases, a doctor will usually numb the head of the penis, then put pressure on the glans, sliding the foreskin forward.
 If it’s too severe, then a slit might need to be made to relieve pressure, and options such as circumcision should be looked at.
-If you are considering circumcision in Perth for your son, then your doctor will need to know their medical history, such as which infections they’ve had and how often they’ve reoccurred, so they can make the best recommendation.
+If you are considering circumcision in Newcastle for your son, then your doctor will need to know their medical history, such as which infections they’ve had and how often they’ve reoccurred, so they can make the best recommendation.

 How are circumcisions carried out?